 We (my family and I) made the Vértice trail because we arrived at the park a little late and it was the only one allowed at that time.
 You can only make the Cotovelo trail if you begin until 3 pm since this one is longer and there’s no time to come back before the park closes.
 Although we’ve made the shortest one, it was enough to realize the grandiosity of that place; the landscapes are breathtaking.

-We took about 1 hour to complete the trail, walking calmly, stopping to take pictures, sitting to rest and observe the scenery for a few minutes, just to record the views in our memories.
+We took about 1h to complete the trail, walking calmly, stopping to take pictures, sitting to rest and observe the scenery for a few minutes, just to record the views in our memories.
 If you want to visit the canyon from below, there is another track, the Rio do Boi Trail, this one doesn’t depart from there, you have to go to Praia Grande.
-It must be done with a guide; it’s longer and tiring, but it passes through natural pools and amazing sceneries.
+It must be done with a guide; it’s longer than the first one and more tiring, but it passes through natural pools and amazing sceneries.
 I say that based on pictures because, unfortunately, I haven’t done this one yet.

 Regardless of the trail you choose to do, bring water to hydrate and wear comfortable shoes, although the first trail (the one that we did) is easier and faster, sometimes you have to walk over rocks and bushes, then water and appropriate footwear are essential.
 At the end we entered at the visitor center, where you can find restrooms, snack bar and a cultural space with the history, pictures, samples and a 3D model of the whole park, showing the size of the canyon.
 It was looking to that model that I realized how little we saw; the place is huge.
 There are other canyons in the area, but we chose to visit Itaimbezinho because, besides being the most famous, the access is relatively easy and it’s close to Cambará do Sul.
 Which has a good structure to receive tourists, at least in theory.